 I wrote an in-depth article on how to pick up VFR flight following.
 I highly recommend you flight follow in addition to opening your VFR flight plan.

-Flight following offers the highest level of protection.
+Flight following offers the highest level of protection especially when coupled with a SPOT tracker or Garmin InReach.

 In fact, you don’t need to be on a VFR flight plan to get VFR flight following.

-What happens if you don’t open a VFR flight plan?
+What happens if you file, but don’t open a VFR flight plan?

 Well, nothing which is the problem.
 It sits in the system and drops off eventually.